Emarioo/BetterThanBatch/docs/guide/01-Variables and operations.md

 chr: char = 'A'
 yes: bool = true
 ```

+**NOTE:** Some implementation detail, uword/iword is an alias for the specific integer type and will show up as i64 in most error messages (on a 64-bit system).

 ## Literals
 Literals refer to the constant numbers, strings, and floats in the code.